Drink Driving Lawyers Sydney NSW - NS Criminal Lawyers & Associates

 High Range (1st) *if exempt$3,30018 months3 years12 months

 For all Mid Range, High Range, and repeat drink driving offences, the Mandatory Alcohol Interlock Program applies.
-Under this program, the penalty is split into a shorter disqualification period followed by a mandatory period where you can only drive a vehicle fitted with an interlock device.
+The penalty is split into a shorter disqualification period followed by a mandatory period where you can only drive a vehicle fitted with an interlock device.

 OffenceDisqualification (Min - Max)Mandatory Interlock Period